 Many years later, the first friend I made in college was a young man who had been in a car accident that had caused him some significant injuries.
 We’ll call him Joe.
 He had hit his head hard enough that his eyes were permanently dilated, which was clear to any observer.
 He had metal plates in his back and his head, and he had suffered brain damage.
 To a certain extent, that brain damage was apparent in his behaviour.
 He had retained certain learned behaviours, but was tremendously socially awkward, and utterly missed most social cues or expectations.
 He was studying nursing, possessed the requisite fascination with human anatomy, and would occasionally make creepy remarks about other people’s bodies in a way that can only be compared to what a serial killer in a prime time drama might say of his potential future victims.
 I remember him once commenting off-handedly that my skin was exceptionally soft, but that he wasn’t attracted to women with dark body hair.
 He was a very physical person, often touching people as he talked to them, and he would occasionally touch butts or breasts because, as he claimed, he didn’t understand the difference between that and touching an arm.
 His bafflement seemed to all my faculties completely genuine.

+On the other hand, the following experience was somewhat upsetting to me, if only because it made me realize that something much worse would have been possible.
 One night, while watching a movie, Joe was giving me a back massage.
 He was probably twice my size, sitting on me and rubbing my back.
 He suddenly changed positions until he was laying flat on top of me, put his hands down on either side of my head, and sucked on the side of my neck until it left a hickey.
 My startled and adamant protest gave him little to no immediate pause, nor did my attempt to wiggle out of his grasp, but in a sort of delayed reaction he expressed a sincere confusion to my protest, and I remember him asking me why I was upset and what he’d done wrong.
-Needless to say, I stopped talking to him after that, and a friend of mine threatened him the next time he came by my dorm.
+Needless to say, I stopped talking to him after that , and a friend of mine threatened him the next time he came by my dorm.
 I have no idea what my friend said but I never saw Joe again.
 For good measure, another friend ensured his departure from my life by pretending to be a defensive lover and added to the piling threats.
 Still after he had surely disappeared for good, my friends were practically lining up to find and hang him, and any time I brought him up over the course of the next year or two, it elicited a sudden and visceral anger from anyone who cared about me.

 The third, of course, was my ex, to whose crimes I’ve already alluded in this blog.
 I haven’t given him a name yet, so for now, I will call him Ed.
 I feel it important to point out that Ed had a clear inability to process empathy, and this was apparent in many discussions with him and in the way he treated anyone with whom he interacted, causing most to feel a general unease around him.
 He spectacularly failed to understand social conventions, including the way people wanted to be treated, from bodily autonomy to the desire not to be verbally abused.
 He insisted that sexual partners had the right to touch each other as they wish (and that I was welcome to do the same), and that what normal people called verbal debasement was merely honesty and respectful criticism when it came from him.
 The questions he asked and comments he made left no doubt that he did not understand why anyone didn’t want to be treated this way, such that it was bizarre and confusing to talk to him about such topics.
 After many conversations that went this way, it became painfully apparent that Ed’s assertions were genuine misunderstanding and social dysfunction, not intentional gaslighting.